How to install metal roofing over plywood

 On top of this underlayment goes a slip which protects the material from tearing as the metal roof expands and contracts with changing weather.
-The National Roofing Contractors Association recommends a slip shit of smooth building paper.
+The National Roofing Contractors Association recommends a slip sheet of smooth building paper.

 Installing the roof

 Now it’s time to start installing your roof’s metal panels.
 Start at the bottom left side of your roof laying it flush with the eave and working toward the right.
 Make sure there’s a 1-inch overlap the edge of the roof by one-inch then secure it by drilling 1-and-1/2-inch galvanized metal screws through the panel in 12-inch to 16-inch intervals.

 Overlap the next panel straight above the first by 12 inches and secure it the same way you secured the first.
 Continue until you reach the top of the roof, measuring the last panel and removing excess material with metal snips.

 Then, start on the next column of panels, aligning the first rib on the left side of your new panel with the last rib on the right side of the panel you installed first.
 Continue until you’ve covered the whole roof and finish by installing rubber pipe boot kits around all vent pipes.

 Running into issues with the install?
 Want some help?
 Give the metal roofing professionals at McCoy Roofing a call today at 402-616-7304